My work at SoundCloud

 Exposing both breadth & depth

-The team built a custom service that would extract a list of genres from the user's listening history.
+The team built a custom service that would extract a list of genres from the user’s listening history.
 For these genres it would then find similar tracks, trending tracks, featured content, and tracks from related genres.
-This content would then be shown to the user besides his own history.
+This content would then be shown to the user besides their own history.
 We showed a genre selector when there was no listening history: